-Researching the marketing of Halloween we discovered the market is not as shocking as it might first seem.
+Researching the Halloween market we discovered the market is not as shocking as it might first seem.
 While the tradition of Halloween originated on this side of the pond, the United States commercialised the event.
-It is now the third highest revenue producing US event, representing around £4 billion pounds a year.
-This equate to a mean household spend of £34 (1).
-In 2011, the UK Halloween market was worth a modest £310m, with average UK household spend at just one-third of our US cousins.
-Yet since 2005 the UK market has grown at twice the rate of the US (1).
-So what lessons can we learn?
+As a result Halloween is now the third highest revenue producing US event, representing around £4 billion pounds a year.

-Understanding the cultural context and origin of Halloween, different consumers, their needs, drivers and attitudes to Halloween, and the range and nature of Halloween offers and promotions around the world reveals new marketing and npd opportunities.
+Understanding the cultural context and origin of Halloween, different consumers, their needs, drivers and attitudes to Halloween, and the range and nature of Halloween offers and promotions around the world reveals new market and product development opportunities.

 Halloween is an abbreviation of All Hallows Even, the night before All Hallows Day (All Saints Day).
 It started out as the Celtic celebration of Samhain when the Celts believed that the border between this world and the ‘other world’ became thin and allowed spirits (both harmless and harmful) to pass through.
 All Saints Day was founded by Pope Gregory III (690-784) to remember saints and those that died.
 It is recognised globally as a time to honour ancestors and departed souls.
 In addition, wearing costumes and masks originated as a custom to copy or placate evil spirits.
 Begging for food also dates from the Middle Ages when the poor went door-to-door, seeking food in return for prayers for the dead.
 So called ‘souling’.